getpavo/pavo/README.md

 ## Advantages of using Jackman
 Our main purpose is to make sure you have killer content on a great website, without the hassle of an advanced CMS and/or unreliable database connections.
 Jackman generates a static site with the press of a button and even helps you deploy it to (S)FTP.
 Update your site and run a simple command and your website has been updated.

-### Future plugin support
+### Plugin support
-On top of that, Jackman will be built to be expanded.
-Adding in a plugin handler and simple plugin hooks.
-Allowing everyone who has any knowledge of Python to extend the Jackman core so that their workflow is incorporated.
+Anybody with basic knowledge of Python can extend Jackman.
+There will be documentation to explain step by step how to create your own plugin.

 ### Always optimized for search engines
 Any website that is generated with Jackman is automatically optimized for search engines.
 This has multiple reasons: